 What happens with arising IP if it is an improvement to existing IP owned by an SME partner?

-Please refer to section 15.2 of the i4i PDA guidance.
-When a project team wants to make commercial use of any IP generated during an i4i project, whether during the life of the project or at any time after the project has ended and is ready for commercialisation, written consent must be obtained by the Department of Health and an income- or equity-based revenue share will be agreed.
-We may consider requests for early agreement of commercialisation terms.
-Consent for commercialisation/exploitation of NIHR funded research is granted on a case by case basis.
-We do not wish to prevent IP from being exploited since commercialisation is usually required to enable patient benefit from the research.
-Likewise, we consider SME growth and leveraging further investment to be a success metric of our programme.
+Please refer to the NIHR Intellectual Property and Commercialisation Guidance.
+When a project team wants to make commercial use of any IP generated during an i4i project, whether during the life of the project or at any time after the project has ended and is ready for commercialisation, written consent must be obtained by the Department of Health and Social Care.
+We may consider early consent requests if appropriate.
+Consent for commercialisation or exploitation of NIHR funded research is granted on a case by case basis.
+The consent process is to ensure exploitation is maximised to ensure patient research.
 The consent clause within our contract is there as a safeguard to ensure any future terms are fair and reflect the investment made by the UK taxpayer.

 The NIHR funds a wide spectrum of health research and is keen to support the exploitation of products or treatments developed under its funded research to ensure that the benefits are not lost to UK patients and there is a return on its investment.
 The return on investment will depend on the nature of the funded project and the level of funding provided and will be agreed as part of the NIHR commercialisation agreement.
 Potential forms of return on investment include patient benefit, cost savings to the NHS, public good and commercial return in the form of a share of revenues generated through IP licensing or consultancy, taking shares in new businesses created, or seeking product or service discounts, thereby generating cost savings.
 IP ownership would normally lie with the Lead applicant, or in certain circumstances with a collaborating party.
 The funder will not own any IP created during a funded i4i PDA.